hoodiecrow/arl/README.md

 (5 is rest)

 # Actions
-None of them do anything except show a text line yet, lol
+None of them do anything yet except show a text line, lol

 - `c` close
 - `d` drop